Avi-Rathod/helmproj/templates/site-config/sas-open-source-config/python-image/README.md

     ```

 4. The python-image-transformer.yaml file contains a PatchTransformer called sas-python-sas-java-policy-allow-list.
 This PatchTransformer sets paths to the Python executable so that the SAS runtime
    allows execution of the Python code.
-Replace the {{ .values.PYTHON_EXE_DIR }} and {{ .values.PYTHON_EXECUTABLE }} tags with the appropriate values.
+Replace the {{ .Values.PYTHON_EXE_DIR }} and {{ .Values.PYTHON_EXECUTABLE }} tags with the appropriate values.
 If you are specifying multiple Python
    environments, each need to be set here.
 Here is an example:

    ```yaml